WinCDEmu Alternative for Folder-to-ISO Creation

 Best Fit Recommendation

-Use WinCDEmu when your main need is mounting and quick ISO convenience.
-Use Batch ISO Creator when you are creating ISO files as part of a serious workflow: archives, releases, course packs, drivers, lab files, or client delivery folders.
+Use WinCDEmu when your main need is a tiny dedicated mounter.
+Use Batch ISO Creator when you are creating ISO files as part of a serious workflow, and use its free ISO Mounting when you need to inspect an image without leaving the app.

 Create Folder ISOs with a Dedicated Workflow